cityofaustin/ags-service-publisher/README.md

     - **Note:** Similarly, a prefix can also be specified using `service_prefix`.

+**Note:** By default, backups are created when publishing MapServer and GeocodeServer services.
+A `Backups` subdirectory is created in the same directory as the source file(s), and a copy of the services to be published are placed there with a timestamp appended.
+To disable creating backups, pass the `create_backups=False` argument.

 ### Clean up services

 - Clean up (remove) any existing services in the `CouncilDistrictMap` service folder that have not been defined in the